 Eggplant goes by several names such as Garden Egg, Aubergine, Melongene, and Guinea Squash.
-The vegetable is known as an eggplant because it has an egg-like shape and has a vibrant purple color.
+The vegetable is known as an eggplant in North America because it has an egg-like shape and has a vibrant purple color.
 If you are a big fan of Eggplant and it regularly features on your plate, it will not take a lot of time before your dog wants to try it.

 Can Your Dog Eat Eggplant?

 Yes, dogs can eat Eggplant as it is not poisonous or toxic to the majority of dogs.
 However, there are certain dogs that should not be fed Eggplant.